r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/my-API-Cheat-sheet.md

 ## METASPLOIT SKELETON

 - **Metasploit skeleton (requires|includes)**<br />
-<blockquote>**rex** is the basic library for most tasks: Handles sockets, protocols, text transformations, SSL, SMB, XOR, Base64.<br />**msf/core** will include all the functionalities from the core library. the framework’s core library is the low-level interface that provides the required functionality for interacting with exploit modules, sessions, plugins, encoders, etc.<br />**msf/core/post/common** allow us to use cmd_exec() to execute commands on remote system (linux or windows).</blockquote>
+<blockquote>**rex** is the basic library for most tasks: Handles sockets, protocols, text transformations, SSL, SMB, XOR, Base64.<br />**msf/core** will include all the functionalities from the core library. the framework’s core library is the low-level interface that provides the required functionality for interacting with exploit modules, sessions, plugins, encoders, libs, etc.<br />**msf/core/post/common** allow us to use cmd_exec() to execute commands on remote system (linux or windows).</blockquote>

       require 'rex'
       require 'msf/core'